Disney Movies Ranked from Least to Most Childhood-Ruining

 It’s impossible to scrub from your mind the evil that is dognapping villainess Cruella DeVille.
 What could be more terrifying to children than someone obsessed with using a nice family’s newborn puppies’ fur as fashion?

 25. The Great Mouse Detective (1986)

-This movie is about kidnapping, a fact only slightly dulled by the fact that the characters are mice and not people.
+This movie is about kidnapping.
+This fact is only slightly dulled by the fact that the characters are mice and not people.
 When a toymaker is abducted by a bat on his daughter’s birthday, a mouse detective comes to the rescue.
-A sadistic, greasy, insecure af rat criminal named Ratigan (who doesn’t like being called a rat, btw) is behind the kidnapping and is sure to scare children.
+A sadistic, greasy, insecure AF rat criminal named Ratigan (who doesn’t like being called a rat, BTW) is behind the kidnapping and is sure to scare children.

 24. The Rescuers (1977)

 Yet another children’s movie featuring abduction!
 This time, a little girl named Penny is kidnapped, and a message begging for help reaches the Rescue Aid Society, located in the basement of the United Nations and run by mice.
 Penny’s kidnapping has a strange and terrifying reasoning: A pawn shop owner named Madame Medusa abducted her and has forced her to go on a quest to find the world’s largest diamond in a dark, dangerous pirate cave.
 Additional childhood-ruining factor: the pawn shop owner’s pet alligators.

 ANOTHER child abduction—this time, the victim is a boy in Australia named Cody who was just trying to rescue a trapped giant golden eagle.
 Instead, he’s taken captive by a terrifying, homicidal poacher, Percival McLeach, who wants the endangered-species eagle.
 Once again, the mice must come to the rescue to save both Cody and the eagle from a villain that is more frightening than in the original.